top of page

 EPC wrap contains delivery risk

-Split packages and grid interfaces often sit outside LD caps
+Grid, OEM and owner-scope interfaces often sit outside the effective LD regime

 Sources: ACER Market Monitoring Report; European Commission infringement package (2025); IEA grid connection analysis.